anon-blue/anon.blue/README.txt

         empeorororo of what?                              rage     meaningless
 voices                                             empty
-distredd                                              fdasjnflsk4
+distredd                                              fdasjnflslicktruds
                                                          tttttt

                        leaky green frye
-                         I should like to help everyone if possible; Jew gentile , black, white.
+                         I should like to help everyone if possible; Jew gentile , black, white.bitternedd

                   revulsion
-                                         Human beings are like that.
+                                               beings are like that.
-disconected
+disconected                                         bonlrss b
              rage
                           paranoia hatred       consume
-                                      p ulp               I'm sorry, but I don't want to be an emporer.
+                                      p ulp               I'm sorry, but I don't want to be an emporer.                                            numb
     obedianc,mybbeain full of puddin  and eggs

-         boredom mindleesssssssssss             We alllosst to help one another. alone                                     go gooncebefore
+         boredom mindleesssssssssss             We alllosst to help one another. alone                       straya        go gooncebefore
-    dbuuyuudb
+    dbuuyuudb                   stoned expressions of nothing

                  sen                                   death
       miss you mom rbate___>>>>nd be--ean>>>__j i kljlakjlakjjjjjj